-- Changes in the mix of claims between direct and cross claims; - Changes in the mix of claims between renovator and non-renovator claims; and - Changes in the mix of claims by the numbers of defendants to each claim.
+- Changes in the mix of claims between direct and cross claims (if the future pattern of incidence changes relative to that currently assumed); - Changes in the mix of claims between renovator and non-renovator claims; and - Changes in the mix of claims by the numbers of defendants to each claim.

-Whilst the future rate of superimposed inflation is uncertain, and not predictable from one year to the next, it is of note that the average claim costs appear to have been relatively stable in recent years (after adjusting for wage inflation) and that, if anything, average claim sizes have trended downwards in recent years.
+Whilst the future rate of superimposed inflation is uncertain, and not predictable from one year to the next, it is of note that the average claim costs appear to have been relatively stable in recent years (after adjusting for wage inflation) and that, if anything, average claim sizes have trended downwards generally.
 As discussed elsewhere in this report, this reflects the changing mix of claimants by claimant age (shifting towards older claimants).